-The fact that anyone with a knife inside 6 feet is considered a lethal threat was irrelevant and the idea of shooting to wound not only preposterous, but also fraught with jeopardy on the part of the officer and the community.
+The fact that anyone with a knife inside 6 feet is considered a lethal threat was irrelevant and the idea of shooting to wound not only preposterous but also fraught with jeopardy on the part of the officer and the community.
 Hitting an arm or leg is not easy and requires a level of skill most standard law enforcement officers simply do not have.
 In addition, they have to make a choice in a split second.
 That is why they are trained to aim for center mass.

-The SCOTUS has ruled in Graham V. Connor that the Objective Reasonableness Test, in basic, you cannot view the events after the fact and determine that excess force has been applied, you must attempt to view the use of force based on what the law enforcement officers knew at the time.
+The SCOTUS has ruled in Graham V. Connor that the Objective Reasonableness Test, in basic, you cannot view the events after the fact and determine that excessive force has been applied, you must attempt to view the use of force based on what the law enforcement officers knew at the time.

 To view the shooting of Michael Brown or the unnamed individual with the knife, we must then view the situation from the point of view of a reasonable officer to whom no bias of any sort is applied, and determine if we would in fact make the same decision.

 The numbers can be interpreted either way.
 The numbers, from a BJS report for 2003 to 2009 Arrest Related Deaths, show that 2,931 individuals were killed by law enforcement in the process of arrest.
-While the number of deaths by law enforcement has been trending upward, the last reported yearly total for 2009 was 497, 42% of deaths at by law enforcement were white and 31% were black for that year.
+While the number of deaths by law enforcement has been trending upward, the last reported yearly total for 2009 was 497, 42% of deaths by law enforcement were white and 31% were black for that year.

 The highest reporting states California, Texas, and Florida.
 Missouri is at 26 law enforcement arrest-related deaths over the 6 year period.
-The proof is there that blacks encounter law enforcement more often, by percentage, than the population percentage, but the evidence is NOT there to support the notion that there is some sort of racial profiling epidemic going on.
+The proof is there that blacks encounter law enforcement more often, by percentage than the population percentage, but the evidence is NOT there to support the notion that there is some sort of racial profiling epidemic going on.
 The states with the highest numbers also have large urban areas with high levels of poverty in concentrated areas.
 Those conditions create crime, it doesn’t require race to be a factor.

 Factor in the media, and we have the makings of a huge misconception that is undermining the Nation and exacerbated by the stereotype that white cops are out to get blacks.
 Even Eric Holder has made statements that he has been harassed by police.
-Maybe he was attempting establish rapport with the citizens, if so, I think his “I understand the mistrust,” is ill advised and only feeds the false sense of persecution.
+Maybe he was attempting to establish rapport with the citizens, if so, I think his “I understand the mistrust,” is ill-advised and only feeds the false sense of persecution.

 Then look at the media circus surrounding the independent forensic autopsy performed on Michael Brown which gave no definitive conclusion, and yet that report has been used to draw them.
-The story is being tailored by what people are expecting to hear.
+The story is being tailored to what people are expecting to hear.

 The appearance is that the police are not to be trusted.
 Black parents have even been reported on telling their sons how to act so that they will be safe in public especially against police.
 Trayvon Martin and Michael Brown are now role models of what happens if you are a young black man in America.

 But how true is this?
-For one thing, the evidence in the Trayvon Martin case points not to a threat to young black males, but threat from them.
-Yes Zimmerman followed Martin and profiled him but following is not against the law.
+For one thing, the evidence in the Trayvon Martin case points not to a threat to young black males, but a threat from them.
+Yes, Zimmerman followed Martin and profiled him but following is not against the law.
 According to testimony Zimmerman had already disengaged from his encounter and was waiting for police when Martin assaulted him.
 Martin had a choice to go home; the evidence shows he turned to attack the person following him.

 Is the media deliberately stirring the pot?
 I cannot say that they are without more evidence.
 But I can say that they either don’t care or are more interested in the storyline than the facts.
 Zimmerman was tried in the media and presumed guilty but in court that was reversed.